 The number of countries that are seeking or have obtained diesel, air-independent propulsion (AIP), and nuclear-powered submarines is an increasing concern to national security and the military balance in critical regions of the world.
-The superior stealth, mobility, endurance, and firepower of our SSNs will enable the United States to successfully combat these threats, whether in deep water or in the shallows.
+The superior stealth, mobility, endurance, and firepower of our SSNs will enable the United States to successfully combat these threats, whether in deep or shallow waters.